ChristosPolydorou/craft-bots/Creating-an-Agent.md

 I would suggest have a look at the `api/agent_api.py` to see what the api offers to your agent and how to use them.
 If you used the line provided underneath the Autocomplete section, then you can also have your IDE show you all of the methods avalible to you from self.api.

 ## Using results
 Actions can fail, if conditions are not met such as, your agent sending ID's that don't properly fill the required roles or sending a command under a situation that it cannot be performed.
-The Command Cycle also informs you aboput the outcomes of your commands.
-(Using the randomly moving actors from above) We can use the `recieve_results()` function to see the outcomes of our results.

-At the end of a tick, whatever commands have been performed will return a tuple with the command ID and the outcome of the action.
-Like the other entities, Commands also have unique, static ID's.
+Commands also have unique, static ID's.
 To get the ID, you simply save the return of the command call (this does not apply to `get_world_info`, `get_by_id`, and `get_field`).

 You can see the Command IDs like so:
     print(self.api.move_rand(actor_id))